 Keeping production in Australia also means the brand’s environmental footprint is significantly lower, with its head office, factory, laundry and retail store all within a 6km radius.
 This reduces the travel miles and minimises the carbon footprint of each garment.

 Nobody Denim says it supports the Paris Agreement on climate change and aims to decarbonise the business and supply chain, aligning with the global goal to achieve net-zero emissions by 2050.
 The brand is doing so with a number of initiatives to save energy, reduce waste, and reduce water usage.
 Since 2017 the brand has reduced water use by 50% in its stone washing and bleaching processes.

-For their raw materials, the brand works with suppliers who meet IS014001 standards – meaning that they go beyond the legal environmental requirements.
-In the Nobody Denim laundry they use natural enzymes to replace harsh chemicals.
+For its raw materials, the brand works with suppliers who meet IS014001 standards – meaning that it goes beyond the legal environmental requirements.
+In the Nobody Denim laundry the brand uses natural enzymes to replace harsh chemicals.
 These are safe for human and environmental health, and are biodegradable.

-Despite making obvious efforts to make the brand more ethical and environmentally sustainable, Nobody Denim says they’re on a sustainability journey and are in the midst of further developing their long term sustainability strategy.
+Despite making obvious efforts to make the brand more ethical and environmentally sustainable, Nobody Denim says the brand is on a sustainability journey and is in the midst of further developing its long term sustainability strategy.

-To encourage longevity, Nobody Denim offers a 12 month warranty on their jeans, encouraging shoppers to mend their jeans rather than disposing of them if they fail.
+To encourage longevity, Nobody Denim offers a 12 month warranty on its jeans, encouraging shoppers to mend their jeans rather than disposing of them if they fail.

 I’ve had just two pieces from Nobody Denim – a high waisted denim skirt and a pair of black skinny jeans.
 They’re both comfy as heck and have worn beautifully.